 The applicant should not ask stupid questions or request that what has already been communicated be repeated.
 It will convey the appearance that the candidate has no idea what he or she is doing.

 3. Plan The Trip

-If they are driving, they should scout a parking place in advance in case they need to walk for five or 10 minutes to reach the building.
-This should not be left to the day of the interview because there are too many things that can go wrong and make the applicant late.
+If they’re driving, they should look for a parking spot ahead of time in case they have to walk five or ten minutes to get to the building.
+This should not be left until the day of the interview because so many things can go wrong and lead the applicant to be late.

 4. Plan The Interview Day